Heapy/awesome-kotlin/README.md

 * [MackHartley/RoundedProgressBar](https://github.com/MackHartley/RoundedProgressBar) - A customizable, animated progress bar that features rounded corners.
 This Android library is designed to look great and be simple to use
 * [developingdeveloper-tech/toaster-android](https://github.com/developingdeveloper-tech/toaster-android) - A simple library to add custom toast to android applications.
 * [heart-switch](https://github.com/popovanton0/heart-switch) - A heart-shaped toggle switch component for Jetpack Compose
-* [evilthreads669966/Pickpocket](https://github.com/evilthreads669966/Pickpocket) - An asynchronous Android library for content providers and more.
+* [adrielcafe/KBus](https://github.com/adrielcafe/KBus) - Dead simple EventBus for Android made with Kotlin and RxJava 2
+* [nitrico/LastAdapter](https://github.com/nitrico/LastAdapter) - Don't write a RecyclerView adapter again.
+Not even a ViewHolder!.
-* [AppIntro/AppIntro](https://github.com/AppIntro/AppIntro) - Make a cool/material intro for you Android App - Now all in Kotlin!
+* [pawegio/KAndroid](https://github.com/pawegio/KAndroid) - Kotlin library for Android

 ### <a name="android-frameworks"></a>Frameworks <sup>[Back ⇈](#android-frameworks-subcategory)</sup>
 * [nekocode/kotgo](https://github.com/nekocode/kotgo) - An android development framwork on kotlin using MVP architecture.